Access graph: a novel graph representation of public transport networks for accessibility analysis: Introduction

+Accessibility is fundamentally about connectedness between spatially dispersed locations, which is naturally modelled with graphs.
+We argue that a network science-based framework will offer new possibilities to conceptualise access by providing a framework that is both deeply rooted in physics, and able to model and predict social and technical phenomena.

-Graph-theoretical and network science approaches have been gaining in importance in public transport systems research.
-Although network science methods have been present in PTN research for almost four decades, having been introduced by \cite{musso1988characteristics, vuchic1991theory}, and later advanced in a seminal paper by \cite{von2009public}, there has been a widely recognised concern that this research has been driven primarily by network scientists using PTNs as real-world examples for theoretical developments (e.g. \citep{dupuy2013network}).
+The preceding discussion on challenges in accessibility research and planning is especially relevant in the context of public transport network (PTN) planning.
+Public transport offers a sustainable and space-efficient means of travel, and it is paramount to design accessible PTNs for sustainable and livable cities.
+Graph-theoretical and network science approaches have become increasingly important in the field of public transport systems research.
+Although network science methods have been present in PTN research for several decades and gained traction since the publication of a seminal paper by \cite{von2009public}, there has been a widely recognised concern that this research has been driven primarily by network scientists using PTNs as real-world examples for theoretical developments (e.g. \citep{dupuy2013network}).
 As a result, the practical implications for transportation researchers and planners have often been overlooked.